NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 images agree perfectly.
 This makes it easy to see which camera images are misregistered.

-This option assumes that the DEM is well-aligned with the cameras.
+This is an advanced metric that is only helpful if the images and DEM are known to be very well-aligned, while the DEM is very accurate.
+Consider inspecting first the files mentioned earlier in :numref:`ba_out_files`.

 The full report will be saved to::